pytorch/data/README.md

 (e.g. [TorchVision's `ImageFolder`](https://github.com/pytorch/vision/blob/main/torchvision/datasets/folder.py#L272)),
 and those that represented pre-built iterators/accessors over actual data corpora (e.g. TorchVision's [ImageNet](https://github.com/pytorch/vision/blob/main/torchvision/datasets/imagenet.py#L21)).
-This led to an unfortunate pattern of siloed inheritence of data tooling rather than composition.
+This led to an unfortunate pattern of siloed inheritance of data tooling rather than composition.

 `DataPipe` is simply a renaming and repurposing of the PyTorch `DataSet` for composed usage.
 A `DataPipe` takes in some access function over Python data structures, `__iter__` for `IterDataPipes` and `__getitem__` for `MapDataPipes`, and